sqrew/tunes/book/src/concepts/architecture.md

 let mixer = comp.into_mixer();  // Convert musical -> audio
 ```

 The `Mixer` is where your musical ideas become audio data.
-It's the rendering engine.
+It's the rendering engine with professional bus architecture.

+**Signal flow inside Mixer:**
+1. **Tracks** - Individual instruments with track-level effects
+2. **Buses** - Groups of tracks (e.g., "drums", "vocals") with bus-level effects
+3. **Master** - Final stereo mix with master-level effects (EQ, compression, limiting)
+4. **Output** - Soft-clipped audio ready for playback or export

-**Use Mixer directly when:** You need low-level audio control, custom sample rates, or offline rendering without an AudioEngine.
+**Use Mixer directly when:** You need low-level audio control, custom sample rates, master effects, or offline rendering without an AudioEngine.

 ---